Put simply, audio description is the verbal description and narration of visual events.

 A clear demand exists for this service.
 The 2016 National Eye Health Survey reported that more than 453,000 Australians are living with vision impairment or blindness.
 This is a large number, even before you count people with other conditions who would also benefit from audio description.

-Audio description is a vital accessibility feature for Australians with vision impairment and others, however it is not available on broadcast television in this country.
+Audio description is a vital accessibility feature for Australians with vision impairment and others.

 Streaming video provider Netﬂix and some online and pay TV providers oﬀer audio description, however many Australians are unaware of how to access the limited services available.